• Skip to primary navigation

 Different classes implement the Set interface in the collection framework.
 That is HashSet, LinkedHashSet, or the TreeSet.

-Each of these implementations acts differently while iterating the set, mostly concerning the ordering of the elements, and the time taken for insertion and for accessing the elements.
+Each of these implementations acts differently while iterating the set, mostly concerning the ordering of the elements and the time taken for insertion and accessing the elements.

-• HashSet does not maintain any order of the insertion of the elements, so when we try to retrieve the elements, also we do not get those elements in the same order as we have entered.
-We have discussed more details in a separate post on HashSet In Java, and you can read that too.
+• HashSet does not maintain any order of the insertion of the elements, so when we try to retrieve the elements, we do not get those elements in the same order as we have entered.
+We have discussed more details in a separate post on HashSet In Java; you can read that, too.

 • LinkedHashSet is also implementing the set interface.
-Still, when we are trying to retrieve the elements by iterating those, then we get the elements as in the same order in which they have added.
+Still, when we try retrieving the elements by iterating them, we get them in the same order in which they were added.
 We can get this because LinkedHashSet implements the doubly linked list data structure.
 For more about the LinkedHashSet tutorial, you can read our detailed post.

-• TreeSet has also implemented the set interface, but it maintains the insertion order that is values are retrieved in the same order in which they are added.
+• TreeSet has also implemented the set interface but maintains the insertion order; values are retrieved in the same order in which they are added.
 It uses a doubly linked list to obtain this functionality.
-To learn in detail, you can check our details post about TreeSet class in Java.
+You can check our detailed post about the TreeSet class in Java to learn more.

 Different Operation On List Interface

-We are going to know about the essential operation like add, remove, Check the set is empty or not, Size of the set, Iterating the elements, Searching an element.
+We will know about essential operations like adding and removing, checking whether the set is empty or not, the size of the set, iterating the elements, and searching for an element.
 And some other essential operations like union, Insertion, and Difference.

 Add & Remove Operation In Set Interface:

-By using the add() method we can add the elements into a Set Similarly with the help of Remove() method we can remove a specific element from the set also.
-You can check the below program for better understanding:
+Using the add() method, we can add the elements into a Set.
+Similarly, with the help of the Remove() method, we can also remove a specific element from the set.
+You can check the below program for a better understanding:

 package com.SoftwareTestingO.Java.basics;